qubitdigital/qubit-sdk-ios/README.md

 3. In `Project Settings > General`, ensure `QubitSDK.xcframework` is embedded into your project.
 4. The SDK will now be available for use.

 ### UniversalFramework
 If, for any reason, you don't wish to use the provided methods for integrating the SDK, you can still use the legacy method of integrating frameworks - UniversalFramework.

 This method is a little more challenging as it requires you to strip unused architectures during compilation.
+Note that this will be deprecated in a future release.

 1. Open Xcode, and right-click on your project.
 2. Select "Add Files to <Your Project Name>".
 Select `UniversalFramework/QubitSDK.framework` and press Add, with 'Copy items as needed' ticked.